irenepsmith/AWSTracker/BlogApp/Readme.md

 ## Add the POM dependencies to your project

-At this point, you have a new project named **Blog**.
+At this point, you have a new project named **BlogAsync**.
 Ensure that the pom.xml file resembles the following code.

 ```xml
      <?xml version="1.0" encoding="UTF-8"?>